-We all like saving money on our monthly utility bills, but it just so happens there’s a way to keep costs down, even when you're out of the house.
+We all like saving money on our monthly utility bills, but it just so happens there’s a way to lower energy use, even when you’re not even home.

 It starts with your thermostat.
-By making the most out of your thermostat, you can help the thermostat plan for your preferred temperatures.
-This means establishing various temperature settings for when you’re home, away or even when you’re sleeping.
+By learning more about its special features and settings, you can tailor the temperature to your needs.
+You can create a number of automated temperature settings for when you’re home, away or even when you’re asleep.

 While at Home

-When you’re home, you want a nice range of pleasant temperatures.
-For the most part, you probably have your thermostat lower in the summer while inside to appreciate the cool air.
+When you’re home, you want comfortable temperatures.
+It’s only natural to want your thermostat lower in the summer if you’re indoors to appreciate the cool air.

-But the ideal temperature for when you're in your home during the summer is usually between 78 and 80 degrees Fahrenheit.
-By adjusting things a few degrees, you'll avoid the worst of summer while keeping your energy bill more manageable.
+But the most energy-efficient temperatures for when you’re in your home during the summer is actually around 78 and 80 degrees Fahrenheit.
+By adjusting things a few degrees, you’ll keep cool while still keeping your energy bills low.

 While Out of the House

-For some homes, you can set the temperature as high as 88 degrees while no one is home before you adjust it back to the sweet spot of 78-80 degrees once you're home again.
-This way, your air conditioning unit won’t be working overtime to provide cooling for a bunch of empty rooms.
+If your home is located somewhere a little cooler, you can set the temperature as high as 88 degrees while no one is home before you adjust it back to the sweet spot of 78-80 degrees when you or a family member return.
+This way, your air conditioning won’t have to work constantly to provide cooling for a bunch of empty rooms.

 While Asleep

-When it comes to sleeping in the summer, you want your thermostat set at a comfortable temperature.
-A great place to start is between 68-72 degrees Fahrenheit.
-You won't have to worry about getting too hot or too cold at some point overnight.
+When it comes to sleeping in the summer, you want a nice cool temperature.
+A good rule of thumb is between 68-72 degrees Fahrenheit.
+There’s less risk of getting too hot or too cold while you’re trying to sleep.

 Other Strategies for Lowering Energy Use:

-• Smart thermostat installation: Trying a smart thermostat in the summer can lower energy costs as it forms temperature schedules according to your lifestyle and home environment.
-A smart thermostat manages the temperature if you are home or sleeping, while allowing it to get warmer when the house is empty.
-With models like the Lennox iComfort, you are able to adjust settings and schedules through your smartphone, tablet or laptop.
-Scheduling smart thermostat installation in your [siteinfo field="msa"] home is an effortless way to set the correct temperature even when you aren’t home.
+• Put in a smart thermostat: Trying a smart thermostat in the summer is an excellent way to reduce energy costs since it can plan your temperature adjustments according to your lifestyle and home environment.
+They can lower the temperature while you are home or sleeping, while allowing it to get a little warmer when no one is around.
+With models like the Lennox iComfort, you have the ability to remotely access and change the temperature through your smartphone, tablet or laptop.
+Planning smart thermostat installation in your Mission Viejo home is an effortless way to set the correct temperature even when you aren’t home.

-• Stay on top of routine AC maintenance: Hiring a skilled professional to perform regular air conditioning maintenance in [targetlocation] can have a big impact on your monthly energy use.
-If you stay on top of cleaning key components like the coils, checking for damage and clearing ventilation of dust and debris, this can help your HVAC system run more efficiently.
-Increasing efficiency also limits strain on important or delicate components and lowers operational costs, lowering total energy use and eventually the total monthly bill.
+• Schedule annual AC maintenance: Investing in or ignoring regular air conditioning maintenance in Mission Viejo can have a significant impact on your utility bills.
+With regular cleaning of the coils, checking for damage and keeping vents clear of dust and debris, this can help your HVAC system perform better during day-to-day use..
+Increasing efficiency also limits strain on key parts and lowers operational costs, leading to lower energy usage, which translates into lower energy bills.

-• Clean or replace the air filter on a regular basis: A regular schedule for cleaning or replacing the HVAC system's air filter saves money by improving airflow.
-When filters are old and less effective, your air conditioner will have to work harder, and the added strain may impact the system’s life span and lead to breakdowns.
+• Clean or replace the air filter on a regular basis: Cleaning or replacing the air filter regularly saves money by helping air flow efficiently through your air conditioner.
+When filters are clogged with dirt and debris, your air conditioner will have to work harder, and the strain can reduce the system’s life span and cause breakdowns.

-• Verify your attic has enough insulation: Insulation is a vital part of maintaining an energy-efficient home, securing the hot air outside and the cool air inside over the summer.
-The North American Insulation Manufacturers Association (NAIMA) suggests that homeowners living in southern climates should have at least 13-14 inches of insulation, while states further north need 16-18 inches.
+• Verify your attic has enough insulation: Insulation is a crucial component for any energy-efficient home, keeping the hot air outside and the cool air inside over the summer.
+The North American Insulation Manufacturers Association (NAIMA) offers an official recommendation stating homeowners in souther states should possess at least 13-14 inches of insulation, while those in northern U.S. states should have 16-18 inches.

-• Inspect your air ducts: Damage to the ventilation is capable of increasing your energy bills much more than 20 percent, plus it can affect equipment such as your water heater, clothes dryer and other appliances to get into the atmosphere of your home.
-Finding any leaks fast and sealing them can fix both of those problems.
+• Inspect your air ducts: A leak in the air ducts could increase your energy bills much more than 20 percent, plus it can also lead to problems with your water heater, clothes dryer and other appliances to get into the atmosphere of your home.
+Checking your ductwork for leaks and sealing them can fix both of those problems.